isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 <h5>Is my data and transaction safe?</h5>
 <p>Your data is not written into the public blockchain so as to preserves
 data confidentiality.
-Only the title ownership is recorded on any one of the blockchain(Ethereum, Polygon, XDC or Stability) for title documents.
+Only the title ownership is recorded on any one of the selected blockchain(Ethereum, Polygon, XDC or Stability) for title documents.
 <br>You can trust the security and reliability of your transactions, as the
 TradeTrust's security assessment was conducted comprehensively by a third-party
 - Ernst &amp; Young.</p>